 White tea 白茶 báichá

-One of the rarest and most expensive tea, 白茶 báichá is associated to Chinese Medicine for its anti-cancer properties.
-White porcelain tea set should be especially used to drink white tea.
+One of the rarest and most expensive teas, 白茶 báichá is associated with Chinese Medicine for its anti-cancer properties.
+A white porcelain tea set should be used to drink white tea!

 Yellow tea 黄茶 huángchá

-Also known as the Imperial tea (yellow color was only wore by the Emperor), only people from the Emperor surrounding were allowed to drink yellow tea! 黄茶 huángchá is harder to find due to its limited production.
-In addition to having a lot of antioxidant and burning fat, 黄茶 huángchá can also help you concentrate when you have exams!
+Also known as the Imperial tea (the color yellow was only worn by the Emperor in ancient times).
+Only people from the Emperor’s close circle were allowed to drink yellow tea! 黄茶 huángchá is harder to find due to its limited production.
+In addition to having a lot of antioxidants and helping to burn fat, 黄茶 huángchá can also help you concentrate when you have exams!

-Also known as Black Tea, 红茶hóngchá was considered as a “mix” with green tea and was mainly used for exportation.
-Full of antioxidant, it can boost your immune system but drink it with moderation. 红茶hóngchá is one of the teas with most caffeine, it can keep you awake all night!
+Also known as Black Tea, 红茶 hóngchá was considered as a “mix” with green tea and was mainly used for exportation.
+Full of antioxidants, it can boost your immune system but drink it with moderation. 红茶 hóngchá is one of the teas with the most caffeine, it can keep you awake all night!

 Oolong tea 乌龙茶 wūlóngchá